Plushtoast/dsa5-foundryVTT-wiki/Character-Creation.md

 ## How do I create characters in Das Schwarze Auge?

+Go to the Actors Directory and create a new character:
+IMAGE NEW CHAR

 If you have purchased the DSA Grundregelwerk modules, the character creation is based on the character creation explained in the core rulebook:
-1. First you enter APs for your character, e.g. 1100
+1. First go to the Eigenschaften tab and enter APs for your character, e.g. 1100
 IMAGE NEW CHAR

-1. Then you select your race from the compendium by dragging it from the compendium to your character sheet
+1. Then you go to the Compendium Packs and select your race from the compendium Rasse by dragging it from the compendium to your character sheet
 IMAGE DRAG RACE
-Note: The races require you to select a trait, follow the race description screen
+Note: The races require you to select a trait, follow the race description screen IMAGE RACE SCREEN

 1. Next select your Culture by dragging it from the compendium, if you want to use the culture package or enter culture name manually
 IMAGE DRAG CULTURE